 - Students in the Jacob's School of Engineering CANNOT minor in CSE.

 - Students in Math/CS major in the Mathematics Department CANNOT minor in Computer Science.

 All UC San Diego students are invited to take CSE courses to check out the CS Minor.
 All CSE courses are open for enrollment, and most are offered more than one quarter.
-You can start with CSE 3 or CSE 5A or CSE 7 or CSE 8A and CSE 8AL or CSE 11.
-See what everyone is talking about.
+You can start with CSE 3 or CSE 5A or CSE 7 or CSE 8A or CSE 11.

 Still not sure which class to take first?
 Start by reading the CSE Course Placement Advice page.

 Declaring the Minor